-We had never heard of such a thing, but were smitten.
+We’d never heard of such a thing, but were smitten by the notion.

 The first step for us as newbies was to join the America’s Great Loop Cruisers’ Association.
-Of course there is an America’s Great Loop Cruisers’ Association, because why not?
+Of course there’s an AGLCA, because why not?
 As it turns out, the only thing Loopers absolutely must have is some sort of vessel.
 In theory that could be a jet ski or a canoe but the nights and bad weather might take a toll.
-The only real restrictions are bridge clearance and draft, although we also concluded that if we are going to live aboard for a year or more, we need a few amenities.
+The only real restrictions are bridge clearance and draft, although we also concluded that if we’re going to live aboard for a year or more, we need a few amenities.
 Like room for the girls and friends.
 And room for the dogs.
 And an engine.
 And beds.
 And a shower.
 And a galley.
 And an anchor.
 And air conditioning.
 And a TV.
 And a washer and dryer.
 Actually the list is pretty long, because we aren’t really the types to enjoy being miserable.

 We also attended seminars on a variety of topics ranging from the Intracoastal Waterway to Dinghy Etiquette.
 Mostly we learned just how much of this subculture is foreign to us.
 This is an animal completely different than the ski boats and houseboats with which we feel comfortable.

 Today we signed a contract to become the fourth owners of Misty Pearl.

 Misty Pearl is a 2002 Selene 43 trawler.
 Apparently people who rename boats almost are guaranteed to experience nothing but catastrophe, so Misty Pearl she will remain.
 Plus, friends from the early Phoenix days fondly will recall adventures on Freshwater Pearl (another boat whose name we inherited) so there’s a touch of symmetry.
 Dana also had a grandmother Pearl.

 We’ll christen the dinghy Mini Pearl, which we think is quite clever although the name seems to generate blank stares from anyone born after about 1970.